jamesdesjarlais/jamesdesjarlais/README.md

 ## Hi there 👋
 I am currently working/learning in the UMD JPSM program as a statistician from the USDA.
 Feel free to reach out!
-Esspecially if you have questions regarding agricultural data.
+If you have questions regarding agricultural data I may be able to help.

 <!--
 **jamesdesjarlais/jamesdesjarlais** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.